donkirkby/chess-kit/docs/new_rules.md

 ![Diagram](images/new_rules/secret-chesswords1.png)

 Remove the bishop cards from the deck, as well as two pawn cards of each colour, they won't be used.
-Shuffle the other 24 cards, and deal four cards face down to each player, plus a face-down draw stack of six cards.
-The remaining cards are not used.
+Separate the remaining cards by colour, so each player has 12 cards of their colour.

+Each player puts their king card aside and shuffles the other 11 cards.
+Then they deal three cards face down and shuffle them together with the king.
+Put the other eight cards on top, so the king is somewhere in the bottom four cards.

+Finally, each player draws the top card from their deck, before their first turn.

 ### Goal
-You're working with your partner to score points in two stages:
+You're working with your partner to capture one of the two kings, without letting too many cards build up in your hand.

-1. Collect letters by guiding your partner to make captures that match your cards.
-2. Make a pair of words using as many of those letters as you can, then get your partner to say one of your words.

 ### Play
+White plays first, then Black, and so on.
+In each turn:

+* The active player draws a card.
+* The active player asks *their partner* to make a move.
+* The active player makes a move.
+* The active player must have fewer than four cards, or both players lose.

+To keep your hand fewer than four cards, you can discard a card when your partner captures a piece that matches the card.
+That's why you ask your partner to make a move that either captures one of your pieces to match one of your cards or set up a capture on a later turn.

-Black gives the first clue and White makes the first move.
-To give a clue, look at your cards and decide on a move that you'd like your partner to make.
+However, you can't just tell your partner what move you want.
+You can only give a clue to the move you want.
+Look at your cards and decide on a move that you'd like your partner to make.
 Read the letter on the piece's current square and the letter on the square that move will end on.
 Think of a word that starts with the move's starting letter and ends with the move's ending letter.
 Then give a clue for that word without saying any form of the word itself.
-The clue may be one word or a short phrase.
+The clue may be one word or a short phrase of up to three words.

-To make a move, think about the clue and say what you think the secret word is.
+When your partner asks you to make a move, think about the clue and say what you think the secret word is.
 Find a legal chess move that starts and ends with the first and last letter of the secret word, then make that move.
-The clue giver cannot tell you whether you made the move they wanted.
+The clue giver then tells you whether you made the move they wanted.
+If you didn't, they can't tell you what they wanted instead.
+Either way, they can't tell you anything about future moves.

-If one of your cards is your colour, you can discard it when your partner captures one of your pieces that match that card.
-If a card is your partner's colour, you can discard it when your partner captures any of your pieces with one of their pieces that match that card.
-If your partner makes a capture that lets you discard more than one card, choose one to discard.

-When you discard a card, place a checker on the square the capturing piece started on.
-Checkers do two things:

-1. At the end of the game, you will use the letters with checkers on them to make two words.
-2. During the game, pieces cannot move onto squares with checkers on them.
-They may cross over those squares.

-When you discard a card, draw a new card unless the draw pile is empty.
+If you don't know what move your partner is asking you to make, or you don't want to make the move they're asking for, you can choose your own move.

+### Captures
+When one of your pieces is captured on either player's turn, discard one of your cards that matches the piece, if you have one.
+If you have no matching cards, then your **partner must draw** a card.

+### Legal Moves
 All moves must be legal chess moves, with these changes for Los Alamos Chess:

 * Pawns cannot move two squares on their first move.